Author: Frank W. Jackson, M.D.

 There are several types of medical treatments available:

-- Cortisone, Steroids, Prednisone — powerful drugs usually provide highly effective results.
+- Steroids (Prednisone is commonly used) — powerful drugs usually provide highly effective results.
 A high dose is often used initially to bring the disorder under control.
-Then the drug is tapered to low, maintenance doses, even to a dose every other day.
+Then the drug is tapered down and then usually stopped.
 These medications are given by pill, enema or intravenously during an acute attack.
 In time, the physician will usually try to discontinue these drugs because of potential long-term, adverse side effects.

 - Other Anti-inflammatory Drugs — There are increasing numbers of these drugs available.
 They can be given by pill or enema.
-The generic and trade names of some of these drugs are sulfasalazine (Azulfidine), olsalazine (Dipentum), mesalamine (Asacol, Pentasa, Lialda, Apriso and Rowasa) and balsalazide (Colazal).
+The generic and trade names of some of these drugs are sulfasalazine (Azulfidine), olsalazine (Dipentum), mesalamine (Asacol, Pentasa, Lialda, Apriso, Delzicol, and Rowasa) and balsalazide (Colazal).

 - Immune System Suppressors — An overactive immune system is probably important in causing ulcerative colitis.
 Certain drugs such as azathioprine (Imuran), 6-MP (Purinethol), cyclosporine (Neoral, Sandimmune), and methotrexate (Rheumatrex) suppress the immune system and at times are effective.

-- Biologics — Over the past years, biologic medications called anti-TNF agents have become effective therapies.
-These include infliximab (Remicade), adalimumab (Humira) and certolizumab (Cimzia).
+- Biologics — Over the past years, biologic medications called anti-TNF agents and anti-alpha4beta7 have become effective therapies.
+Anti-TNF medications include infliximab (Remicade), adalimumab (Humira) and certolizumab (Cimzia).
+Binders to alpha4beta7 integrin include Vedolizumab (Entyvio).

 Diet and Emotions